 I am proud to have the opportunity to select a new student to represent California’s 35th Congressional District, which includes Bloomington, Chino, Montclair, Ontario, Pomona, and portions of Fontana (South of Interstate 210) and Rialto (South of Foothill Boulevard).
-This year’s theme is "Imagine Tomorrow."
+This year’s theme is "Lessons from the Past, Hope for the Future."
 The culmination of the competition will be the year-long display of the winning artwork in the U.S. Capitol Complex.
 You do not need to be an art student to enter or to win.
 There is no fee to enter or participate.

 To enter competition:

-All entered art work must adhere to this year’s theme "Imagine Tomorrow" and will be displayed at the Museum of History & Art, Ontario, located at 225 South Euclid Avenue, Ontario, CA for public display from Thursday, March 24th through Sunday, March 27th.
-The winner will be announced at the Art Forum on Thursday, March 31st from 5:30PM to 7:00PM at the Museum of History & Art, Ontario.
+All entered art work must adhere to this year’s theme "Lessons from the Past, Hope for the Future" and will be displayed at the dA Center, located at 252 D South Main Street, Pomona, CA 91766 for public display from Thursday, April 20th-Saturday April 29th.
+The winner will be announced at the Art Forum on Thursday, April 20th from 5:30PM to 7:00PM at the dA Center.

 The following is a summary of the Congressional Art Competition rules: